$0 Arkansas Adoption Quick-Start Checklist

 What Changes Legally After Adult Adoption is Finalized

-• Name change: The adoptee can request a legal name change as part of the adoption decree, though it is not required.
+• Name change: Ask the circuit clerk how to request a legal name change as part of the adoption decree, if desired.

 Common Reasons Families Pursue Adult Adoption in Arkansas